Medicare Advantage SNP Plans

 In addition to the comprehensive coverage for hospitalization, medical services, and prescription drugs, these plans also offer coverage not typically available through Original Medicare.
 For example, an I-SNP is designed for those who need a long-term stay in a nursing home, assisted living community, or hospital.
 Original Medicare only covers 90 days in one of these care settings, but an I-SNP offers more extended options for those who need it.

 A C-SNP might offer prescription drug plans with lower copays on the most commonly used medications to treat an illness.
-D-SNP plans combine the coverage provided by Medicare and Medicaid to create a more affordable all-in-one solution.
+D-SNPs combine the coverage provided by Medicare and Medicaid to create a more affordable all-in-one solution with helpful care coordination.

 Not all Medicare-eligible seniors will qualify for one of the available plans.
 Enrolling can be difficult, since it may require documentation from a medical professional.

-In general, a senior must be 65 or older and already enrolled in Medicare to apply for an SNP Plan.
-Seniors must also qualify for one of the three types of SNP plan options.
+You must be 65 or older and already enrolled in Medicare to apply for an SNP.
+You must also qualify for one of the three types of SNP options.

-- For those with chronic health conditions such as congestive heart failure, addiction, dementia, diabetes, HIV/AIDS, end-stage renal disease or similar illnesses, C-SNP plans may be an option.
+- If you have a chronic health condition, such as congestive heart failure, addiction, dementia, diabetes, HIV/AIDS, end-stage renal disease or similar illnesses, C-SNP plans may be an option for you.

-- Seniors who currently reside in a nursing home or other institutional setting and need to remain for longer than 90 days may qualify for an I-SNP.
+- If you currently reside in a nursing home or other institutional setting and need to remain for longer than 90 days, you may qualify for an I-SNP.

-Ultimately, eligibility often depends on availability and whether providers have a plan specific to a senior’s needs.
+Ultimately, eligibility often depends on availability and whether providers have a plan specific to your needs.

-How do I enroll in a Medicare SNP Plan?
+How do I enroll in a Medicare SNP?

 If you’re interested in an SNP program, you can apply online or call Medicare at 1-800-633-4227 for more information.
+Check to see if there is an SNP available in your area.
 Each type of SNP plan has specific enrollment requirements.

-- I-SNP: A senior interested in an I-SNP plan must have exceeded a 90-day stay in an approved long-term care facility, or have a medical necessity for a nursing home’s higher level of care.
+- I-SNP: If you are interested in an I-SNP, you must have exceeded a 90-day stay in an approved long-term care facility, or have a medical necessity for a nursing home’s higher level of care.

 Who should get a Medicare SNP Plan?

-Medicare SNP plans are not available to everyone.
-Since enrollment is limited, any senior who qualifies may want to explore the potential benefits of switching to an SNP.
+Medicare SNPs are not available to everyone.
+If you meet eligibility requirements, you may want to explore the potential benefits of switching to an SNP for improved service and care coordination.

 Roseann Birch, Medicare Consultant